emmabry/lexbrief/project-notes/project_plan.md

 * Display the full text.
 * Show the AI-generated summary clearly.
 * Accept user-typed questions.
-* Show the chatbot answer and highlight it in the full text (if possible).
+* Show the chatbot answer and highlight it with a supporting quote.

 **Stack:**
 * JavaScript React frontend